jiwomdf/Scope-Storage-Utility/doc.md

 Before starting with the lib, here are some useful information
 ```
-1. For syncronize funtion, it will always returned true if the process is success and false if it failed
-2. For tracing the error you can try by searching the logcat of "ScopeStorageUtility"
+1. For tracing the error you can try by searching the logcat of "ScopeStorageUtility"
-3. For better understanding about this lib, you can check / clone this repository and see the MainActivity file
+2. For better understanding about this lib, you can check / clone this repository and see the MainActivity file
 ```

 ## Manage Image Storage <a name="manage"></a>